Buying a new car vs used: pros and cons

 Pros of buying a new car

-If you plan on selling the car within the warranty period, it usually passes onto the new owner which can help you sell your car faster.
+If you plan on selling the car within the warranty period, it usually passes on to the new owner, which can help you sell your car faster.

-2. You're free to choose exactly what car you want
+You're free to choose exactly what car you want

-One of the biggest benefits of buying a new car is the freedom of to choose exactly what you want.
-Everything from the make model to the choice of colour and specification level is up to you (so long as it fits your budget).
+One of the biggest benefits of buying a new car is the freedom to choose exactly what you want.
+Everything from the make and model to the choice of colour and specification level is up to you (so long as it fits your budget).

-3. Choose from the latest available features too
+Choose from the latest available features too

 New cars also come with the latest developments in safety features and fuel efficiency, making them safer to drive and cheaper to run.